 Colorado Revised Statutes (C.R.S.) § 18-6-401 sets forth violations and penalties related to child abuse in Colorado.
 At its most basic, child abuse occurs when someone inflicts harm upon a child under the age of 16, knowingly places a child in a potentially harmful situation, or engages in neglectful behaviors that result in malnourishment, cruel punishment, mistreatment, injury, or death of a child.

 The law is expansive and vague, so numerous scenarios can result in child abuse charges.
 Importantly, child abuse can occur even when a child does not experience physical harm.
+A custodial interference case may be one example of this.

 Common examples of situations and behaviors that might lead to accusations of child abuse include: